-WTF is she thinking?
-You know your best friend inside and out, and you never would have thought she’d go for someone this pathetic.
-You’re not sure why she’s dating a loser but every time you hang out with them, you pretty much have to staple your mouth shut so you don’t scream “ARE YOU SMOKING CRACK?
+WTF are they thinking?
+You know your best friend inside and out, and you never would have thought they’d go for someone this pathetic.
+You’re not sure why they’re dating a loser but every time you hang out with them, you pretty much have to staple your mouth shut so you don’t scream “ARE YOU SMOKING CRACK?
 HOW COULD YOU BE DATING THIS LOSER???”

 Settle.
 Breathe.
 You got this.

-Everyone at one point has had a best friend apparently lose their mind and date someone they can’t bloody stand.
-But you’ve got a couple of questions to answer before you can make a plan.
+At one point or another everyone has a friend who dates someone they can’t bloody stand.
+But you’ve got a couple of questions to answer to justify your disdain.
 So get out a pen and paper.